Masam-Abbas/QuizApp-reactTypscript/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Install node module folder
+npm install --only=node_modules react-quiz

+You will need to have Node.js installed on your computer.
+You will need to be in the directory where the React app is located when you run the npm install command.
+The npm install command may take a few minutes to run.
+Run npm start to start the app.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`